numaproj/numaflow/docs/user-guide/reference/conditional-forwarding.md

 ## Default Behavior

-* If no `conditions` are specified in the spec, the message will be forwarded to all the downstream vertices.
+* If no `conditions` are specified in the spec, the message will be forwarded to all the downstream vertices (independent of the `tags` in the `Messages`).
-* In the code, if the `Messages` are not tagged, the message will be forwarded to all the downstream vertices.
+* In the code, if the `Messages` are not tagged but conditions are configured, we will still honour the edge conditions.

 ## Syntax